Anchal Sabharwal

 Anchal Sabharwal is a film actress and model, who has appeared in Hindi television series and regional feature films.

 Career

 Anchal first appeared in many TV commercials and then in few Hindi television series.
 Her first film was in Telugu, Masth.
-Her first Hindi film was Rupali Guha's Aamras.
+She appeared in Hindi film Aamras which is the directorial debut of Rupali Guha.
 She made her debut in Kannda in 2011 and played a supporting role in Kempe Gowda.
 She was first supposed to play the lead role in the film.
 She replaced Mugdha Chaphekar as Aarti Jhaveri in the sitcom Sajan Re Jhoot Mat Bolo.